 Having a whistleblower program: The legislation dictates organisations of a certain size (detailed later in this article) have a whistleblower program in place.

-Eliminating the “good faith” requirement: Currently, whistleblowers need to make their reports "in good faith" and their motive should only be to report misconduct.
+Eliminating the “good faith” requirement: Previously, whistleblowers need to make their reports "in good faith" and their motive should only be to report misconduct.
 However, this is notoriously hard to verify and it's easy for organisations to link a report with another action that nullifies the "in good faith" requirement.
 The new legislation does away with this and focuses on the public's interest in knowing about misconduct over the whistleblower's reasons for reporting.

 Instituting new protections: It expands the protection given for cases of bribery, corruption, fraud, money laundering, and serious misconduct.